- American Physical Society Sites

 The Lars Onsager Prize is to recognize outstanding research in theoretical statistical physics, including the quantum fluids.
 The prize consists of $10,000 as well as a certificate citing the contribution made by the recipient.
 It has been presented annually since 1995.
 View a list of past recipients.

 Onsager invented the theory of quantized vortices in superfluid helium and received the Nobel Prize in Chemistry in 1968 for his discovery of reciprocal relations in thermodynamics.
-Michael E. Fisher of the University of Maryland received the first Lars Onsager Prize at the 1995 March Meeting in San Jose, CA.

 If you prefer to contribute by mail, please make your check payable to the American Physical Society and note “Lars Onsager Prize” in the memo.
 Mail your gift to: